Update September 2020

 This supplementary guidance only applies to consultant interventional radiologists who have undertaken a period of training in a range of diagnostic and interventional radiology practice culminating in the FRCR and a period of post-FRCR training in IR, or IRs who have demonstrated similar levels of training, experience and qualification by equivalence.

 While it is hoped that significant numbers of interventional radiologists will opt to undertake this additional training it is unlikely that this route alone will completely address the shortage of qualified operators in the short to medium term.
 Therefore a second option is also being pursued.

 2. INR credential for clinicians from non-IR or INR backgrounds

 Multidisciplinary discussions, convened by the College, with representation from all interested specialty groups including: radiologists, stroke physicians, neurologists, neurosurgeons and cardiologists, have led to a consensus to begin development of an INR credential focused on acute stroke.
-The aim of this credential (now under development) will be to enable clinicians from other specialty backgrounds, to train in the broad skills of INR and learn to perform MT for acute stroke and other interventions such as coiling intracranial aneurysms.
+The aim of this credential will be to enable clinicians from other specialty backgrounds, to train in the broad skills of INR and learn to perform MT for acute stroke and other interventions such as coiling intracranial aneurysms.

 After such training, it is anticipated that doctors with the credential would join INR teams and contribute to 24/7 services providing MT for acute stroke and the coiling of intracranial aneurysms.
 Enabling such training for clinicians from other specialty backgrounds in the UK, would also align with practice in Europe and North America.